Net worth: What it is and how to calculate it for business

 Tracking net worth over time

-To keep your net worth up to date, regularly update it by using the asset and liability figures from your balance sheet.
-Reviewing net worth regularly helps track financial progress, spot trends, and make smart business decisions.
+Update regularly using current asset and liability figures from your balance sheet.
+Regular reviews help you track progress, spot trends, and make informed business decisions.

 Factors affecting net worth